TGuillerme/Morphological_traits/README.md

     * Mammals at the K-Pg

 # 2 - From specimens to traitspaces:
- 1. Types of morphological data
+ 1. Types of trait data
     * Continuous, gmm, discrete (qualitative, quantitative)
     * Combining this data in a meaningful way for analyses
+ 2. Why using morphological data? (why not molecular?)
+    * Objective vs. subjective: NO + only data available from the past (so there).
- 2. Missing data and estimating ancestral traits
+ 3. Missing data and estimating ancestral traits
- 3. Ordinations (ordinating or not – traitspace vs. PCA, etc.)
+ 4. Ordinations (ordinating or not – traitspace vs. PCA, etc.)

 # 3 - From traitspaces to disparity:
  1. Different types of traitspaces